 Positions are available in both the first and second terms.

+of instructor.
 Special Topics: Research; COA 492.
 One to six hours credit is available and is assigned by the instructor.

 The Gulf Coast Research Laboratory's air-conditioned dormitory houses two students per room.
 Suites consist of four rooms and a common bathroom facility.
 Requests for housing are filled as received.
 Married couples must make their own arrangements for off-site housing.
 The rooms have Internet access via Ethernet.

 The dining hall serves three meals daily.
 Commuting students may purchase meals at a modest cost.
 Students should bring linens, towels, and clothing suitable for field work, such as shorts, bathing suits, hat, long-sleeved shirt and light-weight pants, washable athletic shoes, polarized sunglasses as well as a good sunblock.
 Laundry facilities are available on-site.

 Dormitory stays typically provide excellent opportunities to meet other students, as well as to engage in water sports, fishing, golf, tennis, biking, weight lifting, aerobics, and hiking that form some of the many summer pastimes on the Mississippi Gulf Coast.

 The community of Ocean Springs, as well as the neighboring cities of Biloxi, Gulfport, Gautier, and Pascagoula provide ample opportunities for shopping, banking, dining, and recreation.
 New Orleans is less than two hours away by care.
 Mobile, Alabama is about an hour drive.

 Summers are hot on the Mississippi Gulf Coast and students should be prepared to protect themselves from intense sunshine.
 Bring a good sunblock, hat, and sunglasses.

 CONSUMPTION OF ALCOHOLIC BEVERAGES ON LABORATORY GROUNDS IS STRICTLY PROHIBITED.